 Nominate a Colleague

-The Association of Midwest Museums Awards Call for Nominations is now open!
-Read the 2023 Call for AMM Awards Nominations (Word Version or PDF Version) for details about nomination requirements.
-Click here to access the nomination form.
+The Association of Midwest Museums Awards Call for Nominations is now open.
+Read the 2026 Call for Award Nominations (Word Version or PDF Version) for details about nomination requirements, and consider nominating someone you know by 11:59 pm CT on April 30, 2026.

 Awards Selection and Recognition

-The AMM Awards Committee will review all nominations following the close of the Call for Nominations.
-Nominating parties will be notified of the committee’s decision by June 1, 2023.
-Recipients will be announced publicly in July and recognized during an in-person recognition event on July 28 at historic Union Station in downtown Indianapolis, during the 2023 Conference.
-In addition, AMM will host a series of virtual celebrations in honor of the recipients in October – November, each featuring a dynamic program.
-These events will bring together the honorees’ communities to celebrate, including staff and leadership, members and partners, and Midwestern peers.
+In addition, AMM will host a series of virtual celebrations in honor of the recipients in October – November, each featuring a dynamic program co-created with the recipient.
+These events bring together the honorees’ communities to celebrate, including staff and leadership, members and partners, and Midwestern peers.
 Event planning will occur in August – September.

 Past Recipients